neuhausj/Ethos-resources/README.md

 # Ethos-resources
-Collection of resources for Ethos radios: widgets and F3K template
+Collection of resources for Ethos radios: widgets and F3K template.
+So far, this collection contains:

+* F3k template for 2 servos wing
+* Status widget
+* Battery widget

 # F3K template for 2 servos wing
 ## Features: